-Reality Check: Could Labour boost state aid after Brexit?
+What are the EU rules about state aid?

+Trade unions have been calling for the government to help British Steel, which has asked for emergency financial support.

-Brexit could be an opportunity to pump more cash into British industry, according to Jeremy Corbyn.
+Labour leader Jeremy Corbyn has previously said that Brexit could be an opportunity to pump more cash into British industry.

-The Labour leader said European Union rules restricted so-called "state aid", so Brexit could make it easier for the British government to support the British steel industry for instance.
+He said that European Union (EU) rules restricted so-called "state aid", so Brexit could make it easier for the British government to support the British steel industry.

 But other EU member states, such as France and Germany, spend far more than the UK on state aid despite also signing up to the same single market rules, so are they really an obstacle?